-UK hoping for 'Freedom Day' economic bounce amid anxiety over delta variant | DW | 16.07.2021
+UK hoping for 'freedom day' economic bounce amid anxiety over delta variant | DW | 16.07.2021

 On July 19, most of the UK will remove pandemic restrictions.
 The economy is expected to temporarily benefit, as all businesses can operate normally again.
 But there are risks amid concerns over the delta variant.

-It's the moment millions in the UK have yearned for over the past 16 months: the removal of all pandemic restrictions.
-July 19 is "Freedom Day," as many politicians from the ruling Conservative Party have dubbed it.
+It's the moment millions in the United Kingdom have yearned for over the past 16 months: the removal of all pandemic restrictions.
+July 19 is "freedom day," as many politicians from the ruling Conservative Party have dubbed it.

-For many business owners though, there is relief at being able to operate normally again.
+But for many business owners, there is relief at being able to operate normally again.
 All businesses, including nightclubs, bars and theaters, will be able to operate without restrictions.

-COVID-19-related capacity limits are gone, while measures such as mask wearing and social distancing will be left to personal choice and without any mandatory enforcement.
+COVID-19-related capacity limits will be gone, while measures such as mask wearing and social distancing will be left to personal choice and without any mandatory enforcement.

 One of the only rules that will remain in place is that anyone who tests positive for the virus, or who is in close contact with someone who does, will have to self-isolate for a certain period, depending on age and vaccination status.